Zhong-Lab-UCSD/HiFislides/README.md

 ```

 ## 8. Integrate spatial coordinates and RNA information

 As a final step, we integrate the outcomes from the sections above to associate a spatial coordinate with each expressed gene/transcript.
 This is done by performing a `join` of the output tables above using the HiFi-Slide read identifiers (after having sorted them by HiFi-Slide read ID).
-This will produce final tables where each HiFi-Slide read ID is associated with a spatial coordinate (coming from step 1) and a gene/transcript (coming from step 2).
+First, we generate tables where each HiFi-Slide read ID is associated with a spatial coordinate (coming from step 1) and a gene/transcript (coming from step 2).
+Finally, we aggregate those tables to obtain a list of unique "spot-gene" pairs with the corresponding gene expression levels.

 The file with HiFi-Slide read spatial coordinates is `L2R1_L1R1.hifislida3.o`, which is sorted first to obtain `L2R1_L1R1.hifislida3.sort.o` which is used below.